sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 All Clients MUST register with the Authorization Server.

-Native Clients MUST either be provisioned a unique per-instance Client identifier or be registered as *public* Clients by using a common Client identifier and use PKCE to protect calls to the token endpoint.

-Browser-based Clients MUST be registered as *public* Clients and use PKCE to protect calls to the token endpoint.
+Native Clients MUST either be provisioned a unique per-instance Client identifier or be registered as *public* Clients by using a common Client identifier; browser-based Clients MUST be registered as *public* Clients.

 Clients SHOULD use Dynamic Registration as per [[rfc7591]] to reduce manual labor and the risks of configuration errors.
 Dynamic Client Registration